skramm/homog2d/docs/homog2d_showcase.md

 Requires Opencv (to generate images) and ImageMagick (to generate the final gif).

-* [Showcase 1](../misc/showcase/showcase1.cpp):The front page demo.
+* [Showcase 1](../misc/showcase/showcase1.cpp): The front page demo.
 The moving circle turns red when it is detected as inside the rectangle or the other circle.

 ![showcase1](showcase/showcase1.gif)